apaladines-techconsulting/Interview_Questions/README.md

   13. @MainActor
   14. @Namespace

-## Difference between
+## Difference between StateObject and ObservedObject:
-     @StateObject -> Only recreates a part of the view
+- `@StateObject` is used when the view is responsible for creating and owning the observed object, ensuring its persistence across updates.
+Only recreates a part of the view
-     @ObservedObject -> recreates everything
+- `@ObservedObject` is used when an external object is observed by the view, and the view reacts to changes in the observed object's state.
+Recreates everything

 ## SwiftUI vs Swift
 - Everything made with structs Tsack memory (faster) instead of classes Heat memory